PTsolvers/Stokes2D_simpleVEP/README.md

 - Results on a numerical resolution of 127x127 grid points:
 ![](docs/output_vep_dp_reg_vc_127x127.png)

+⚠️ **Work in progress:** Simple shear experiments fail to localise in centres only formulation compared to vertices only or vertices and centres formulations.
+More details in the [wip_codes](wip_codes/) folder.

 ## Running the codes
 To execute the Julia scripts, clone or copy the current repository and launch [Julia] with the `--project` flag.
 From within the Julia REPL, add the project packages by running `instantiate`.
 Then execute the Julia scripts `<my_script.jl>` from within the REPL type `include("<my_script.jl>")`: